ESPRI-Mod/synda/README.md

 *Synda* is a command line tool to search and download files from the Earth System Grid Federation (ESGF) archive.

-The user defines one or many templates.
+The user defines one or many templates (aka selection file).
 Each of them have a list of facets (variables, frequencies, experiments, ensemble, model..).
-Using these templates, the program explore the ESGF archive and dowload all the corresponding available files.
+Using these templates, the program explore the ESGF archive and download all the corresponding available files.
 The program may be run regularly to download the possible new files.
 Typically each template is associated with an analysis (cfmip template, downscaling template and so on).
 Create as many template_name.txt as you want in the 'selection' folder.
-Template file examples are given in the 'selection/sample' sub-folder.

 ## Documentation